 About the Chair: Naba Rahman is a member of the School of Foreign Service Class of 2019.
 Hailing from the beaches of Sarasota, Florida, but now living in Cherry Hill, New Jersey, she is majoring in Science, Technology and International Affairs, minoring in Spanish, and is an honors candidate in International Business Diplomacy.
 While dedicating her life to debate back in high school, Naba has now found herself entrenched in the all-encompassing world that is Model UN.
 Even though she has spent her four years at Georgetown competing in large General Assemblies, Naba's passion lies in staffing crisis, serving on three secretariats for both NCSC and NAIMUN.
 Most recently, Naba was honored to serve as the Secretary-General for NCSC XLV.

 While NCSC has fundamentally defined her Georgetown career, all good things must come to an end.
-Naba now allocates her time to serving as the Managing Director for the Social Innovation and Public Service Fund, coordinating a $1.5 million university endowment allocation to augment student initiatives, and working for her fellow students as the Georgetown Student Body Vice President.
+Naba now allocates her time to serving as the Managing Director for the Social Innovation and Public Service Fund, coordinating a $1.5 million university endowment allocation to augment student initiatives.

 At her very first NCSC, Naba had served as the USG for the Ad-Hoc committee.
 It could not be more fitting that her last NCSC she spends now as chair of the Ad-Hoc.
 She thanks you all for the past three years and is at the edge of her seat with excitement for what will surely be a committee to remember and a NCSC to never forget.